MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. Skip steps in section [Further network configuration for the secondary region](#further-network-configuration-for-the-secondary-region) as these resources are created and configured before.

 > [!NOTE]
 > You may notice Azure Site Recovery supports [re-protect VMs](/azure/site-recovery/azure-to-azure-tutorial-failover-failback?reprotect-the-vm) when the target VM exists.
-However, it doesn't work when only changes between the source disk and the target disk are synchronized for the WebSphere cluster, based on the verification result.
-This tutorial establishes a new replication from the secondary site to the primary site after failover, in which the entire disks are copied from the failed over region to the primary region.
+Due to the approach we are taking for WebSphere, this feature doesn't work.
+The reason is the only changes between the source disk and the target disk are synchronized for the WebSphere cluster, based on the verification result.
+To replace the functionality of the re-protect VMs feature, this tutorial establishes a new replication from the secondary site to the primary site after failover.
+The entire disks are copied from the failed over region to the primary region.
 See [What happens during reprotection?](/azure/site-recovery/azure-to-azure-how-to-reprotect#what-happens-during-reprotection) for more information.

 ### Fail back to the primary site